GeorgePerreault/LEGV8_Interpreter/README.md

 ```

 Valid commands when debugging are:
+(Parts of the command in parenthesis are optional)

 - ```continue``` / ```c``` : Continues execution of the program
 - ```next``` / ```n``` : Executes until the next instruction